Yikai-Liao/symusic/docs/project_notes.md

 # Documentation Notes

-The documentation is migrating from the legacy mdBook to this Sphinx + MyST stack.
-This page explains why the move happened and how contributors can preview the site locally before the Read the Docs deployment.
+The documentation now publishes primarily on Read the Docs at
+<https://symusic.readthedocs.io/en/stable/>.
+This page explains why the move happened and how
+contributors can preview the site locally before changes are published there.

 ## Why a new documentation site?